I am a historian and philosopher of mathematics. I am currently a (fixed-term)

-research project on scientific drafts
+research project on Nicolas Bourbaki.
+I

-of mathematics from Paris 1 Panthéon-Sorbonne, then did post-docs at McGill
+mathematics from Paris 1 Panthéon-Sorbonne, then did post-docs at McGill

 University (Montreal) and at the CNRS (Archives Henri-Poincaré, Nancy).
+In Fall

 Science of the university of Pittsburgh.